UsairimKamal786/UsairimKamal786/README.md

 • Including HTML, CSS, JavaScript, and Python

-• Using Images Including Pixabay, Shields, and FreeCodeCamp.com
+• Using Images Including Shilds Editior, and Pixabay